These are some interesting web attacks that I have either found, read about or theorized. They should all work in practice.

 Unicode transliteration is the replacement of non-ASCII characters with their ASCII approximations (e.g. ＜script＞ would become <script>).
 This can be used to bypass input validation if the transliteration happens after validation.

-For example, imagine a web application that disallowed the < and > characters on an input field, unsafely display the input field and stored data in ASCII format.
+For example, imagine a web application that disallowed the < and > characters on an input field, unsafely displays the input data and stored data in ASCII format.
 The Unicode characters ＜and ＞ could be used to bypass the input validation, but would be covered to their ASCII equivalents when stored in the database, leading to an XSS vulnerability.

 2. Race Conditions / Asynchronous Requests